Neutrino transport in general relativistic neutron star merger simulations: Radiation transport algorithms

-For free-streaming neutrinos that all propagate in the same direction (as expected far from a post-merger remnant), we expect instead \beq F^i = E \hat f^i \eeq with $\hat f^i$ the unit vector pointing away from the remnant, and \beq P^{ij} = \frac{F^i F^j}{E} = \frac{F^i F^j}{F^k F_k} E = \frac{F^i F^j}{\sqrt{F^kF_k}}. \eeq Any form of Eq.~\ref{eq:M1cthin} is a valid closure for a 2-moment scheme.
-Eq.~\ref{eq:M0cthin} could on the other hand only be used in a 1-moment scheme if we choose a direction of propagation for the neutrinos, e.g. in a ray-by-ray transport scheme.
-For example, the M0 scheme of~\cite{Radice:2016dwd}, which is only used to evolve free-streaming neutrinos in their mixed moment-leakage scheme, takes $\hat f^i$ to be the unit vector in the $t-r$ plane orthogonal to the fluid velocity.
-Variations on this closure have commonly been used outside of the merger context, e.g. the closure from Levermore \& Pomraning~\cite{1981ApJ...248..321L} for flux-limited diffusion.
+For free-streaming neutrinos that all propagate in the same direction (as expected far from a post-merger remnant), we expect instead \beq F^i = E \hat f^i \eeq with $\hat f^i$ the unit vector pointing away from the remnant, and \beq P^{ij} = \frac{F^i F^j}{E} = \frac{F^i F^j}{F^k F_k} E = \frac{F^i F^j}{\sqrt{F^kF_k}}. \eeq Any form of Eq.~\eqref{eq:M1cthin} is a valid closure for a 2-moment scheme.
+Eq.~\eqref{eq:M0cthin} could on the other hand only be used in a 1-moment scheme if we choose a direction of propagation for the neutrinos, e.g., in a ray-by-ray transport scheme.
+For example, the M0 scheme of \cite{Radice:2016dwd}, which is only used to evolve free-streaming neutrinos in their mixed moment-leakage scheme, takes $\hat f^i$ to be the unit vector in the $t-r$ plane orthogonal to the fluid velocity.